-Fortuitously you will find it on the present blog — while based on my experience — what are the significant AWS hosting costs involved per website functionality, and business case.
-Lastly, I will present the AWS components that suit best with your website, as well as determine your AWS web hosting pricing, which is intended to facilitate your AWS migration strategy, and the feasibility to choose AWS vs other cloud providers.
+Lastly, I will present the AWS components that best suit your website and determine your AWS web hosting pricing, which is intended to facilitate your AWS migration strategy and the feasibility of choosing AWS vs. other cloud providers.

 AWS has a free server called “AWS Free tier” with a micro instance – this offer lasts for one year.
 When the trial period expires, the micro instance costs between $8 – 10 USD per month.
 With a Micro Instance, you can host a small website, landing page, static website, or a small development server.